Project Info

 · One user stated "It is quite intuitive and easy to use"

-· In relation to the sharing feature, another user mentioned "I can use this to create different views for various business groups and it would save me so much documentation time on confluence."
+· In relation to the sharing feature, one user mentioned "...[sharing] would save me so much documentation time on confluence."

 Challenges